blytkerchan/blytkerchan.github.io/_posts/2009-09-19-the-importance-of-proof-of-concepts.markdown

 comments: true
 date: 2009-09-19 01:18:00+00:00
 layout: post
-permalink: /blog/2009/09/the-importance-of-proof-of-concepts/
-slug: the-importance-of-proof-of-concepts
 title: The Importance of Proof-Of-Concepts
 wordpress_id: 194
 categories:
   - Business
   - C &amp; C++
   - Opinions
   - Reasons
   - Software
   - Software Design
   - Technology
 tags:
   - Posts that need to be re-tagged (WIP)
 ---

 Any problem is an invitation to find a solution.

 <!--more-->

 Any solution - at least in my line of work - is an amalgam of concrete